The following article is the most comprehensive travel guide to the Karakoram Highway available on the internet. Updated to 2018.

 Unless you are traveling in your own vehicle, most travelers tend to skip this part as, everybody will agree that the highlight of the journey is Gilgit-Baltistan.
 However, this area is green and beautiful and even if you see it through a dusty window, the journey is totally worth it.
 I did it by bus, so this is the only area I didn’t actually explore.
 Nevertheless, the places where you could stop are Abbotabad (the town where Bin Laden was supposedly killed) and Beshaam (located half way and from where you can go on several treks).

+Note – This part already belongs to the province of Gilgit-Baltistan.
 The inhabitants of Gilgit-Baltistan tend to say that they live in heaven and they are right indeed!
 With its gorgeous mountains, Gilgit-Baltistan is a real wonder of our mother nature, composed of an endless number of dreamy valleys, so different from each other.
 By the way, Gilgit-Baltistan is a semi-autonomous province, whose inhabitants are close to Central Asian culture and where a ten of languages are spoken, besides having a great cultural and ethnical diversity.
 According to some of my local friends, most of the population would like Gilgit-Baltistan to become an independent state.

 When you arrive at Raikot bridge, you will see a detour that takes you to Fairy Meadows, a stunning, green meadow, which is considered one of the most beautiful spots in Pakistan.
 From here you get stunning views of Nanga Parbat, a striking peak 8,125 meters high, which belongs to the Himalayas.
 If you wish to know further details, read this article: Fairy Meadows trek and Nanga Parbat base camp.